jpsim/jpsim.github.com/source/_posts/2014-07-06-uncovering-sourcekit.markdown

 ![jazzy](/images/posts/jazzy.jpg)

-[jazzy][jazzy] is a command-line utility that generates documentation for your Swift or Objective-C projects.
+[jazzy][jazzy] is a command-line utility that generates documentation for your Swift and Objective-C projects.
 It uses SourceKit to derive Swift syntax from Objective-C defined tokens (i.e. class, property, method, etc.).

 ### SwiftEdit

-[SwiftEdit][SwiftEdit] is a proof-of-concept editor that supports syntax highlighting for Swift projects.
+[SwiftEdit][SwiftEdit] is a proof-of-concept editor that supports syntax highlighting for Swift files.

 ![SwiftEdit](/images/posts/SwiftEdit.png)